A-J-Bauer/thermo/README.md

 ![bad sensor placement](https://github.com/A-J-Bauer/thermo/blob/main/readme_img/badsensorplacement.png)

-This is decoupled much better (NTC is glued down):
+This is decoupled much better:

 ![better placement](https://github.com/A-J-Bauer/thermo/blob/main/readme_img/betterplacement.png)

+Note: The pocket where the NTC is seated in is filled up with glue a little over the brim now so that the heat from outside transfers to the NTC better.

 **Source Note:**